Running through Pain? Strategy and Mindset

 Every single foot strike when running generates ground reaction forces of more than twice your body weight.

 Embarking on a new running regime in preparation for an event is an exciting time!
-Upon signing up, it’s common to go from one casual run on the weekend, straight to two runs a week, one longer steady state and one threshold or interval session (click here to learn more).
+Upon signing up, it’s common to go from one casual run on the weekend, straight to two runs a week, one longer steady-state and one threshold or interval session (click here to learn more).

 What may appear as a small increase, is in fact a near doubling in training volume, as well as an increase in intensity.
 You’re running more often, longer and faster, which means bigger impacts and more of them!

 Someone with a history of chronic pain will have more sensitive tissues and a lower threshold for handling increases in workload as well as displaying less movement variability.
-The body has guarding mechanisms which narrows movement options.
+The body has guarding mechanisms which narrow movement options.
 All of this makes them a touch more vulnerable to niggles, aches and pains as they increase running volume.

 Training Volume and Sun Tanning

 Although it’s easier said than done, when these pains present themselves, it’s important that we don’t over-react.
 Rather, just remember that you’ve simply probably done a little too much, too quickly.